AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rerun-a-smart-campaign-in-the-program-schedule-view.md

 ---
 # Rerun a Smart Campaign in the Program Schedule View {#rerun-a-smart-campaign-in-the-program-schedule-view}

-You can easily create new runs of an existing smart campaign directly from the program schedule view.
+You can easily create new runs of an existing Smart Campaign directly from the program schedule view.

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/login-marketing-activities-3.png)

-1. Select a program that contains your smart campaign.
+1. Select a program that contains your Smart Campaign.

    ![](assets/image2015-4-16-14-3a40-3a11.png)